top of page

 Hamilton, Ontario

 The anti-vivisectionist cause has existed for centuries, even if under different names.
-In Victoria, a group was first established not long after the First World War in response to experimental and torturous cruelty imposed on humans and animals in the name of science.
-However, the atrocities continued throughout the Second World War by warring countries, including, among others, the United States, Soviet Russia, the Imperial Japanese Army (Unit 731) and Nazi Germany.
-The anti-vivisectionists brought many stories to light that would have otherwise been buried and forgotten.
+In 1921, the Anti-Vivisection Society was formed in Victoria, British Columbia, in response to post-World War I reports of experimental and torturous cruelty imposed on humans and animals in the name of science.
+However, even in their effort to reveal truths, the atrocities continued throughout the Second World War by warring countries, including, among others, the United States, Soviet Russia, the Imperial Japanese Army (Unit 731) and Nazi Germany.
+The anti-vivisectionists were credited for bringing many stories to light that would have otherwise been buried and forgotten.

 bottom of page